 On the menu From Home

-We think that the last few weeks have probably been the longest the Library has ever been physically closed since it opened the doors of its fifteenth-century buildings to the public in August 1655.
+We think that the months during lockdown were probably been the longest the Library has ever been physically closed since it opened the doors of its fifteenth-century buildings to the public in August 1655.
 It’s somewhere visitors and readers like to come to, for items in the collections, for the antiquity of the surroundings, even for the oft-mentioned smell of oak and book dust.
-While we’re all socially distancing and staying in, there’s not much we can offer to the sense of smell; but we don’t have to give up enjoying the collections and the look of the place, even if we have to make do with pictures for now.
+While we were all socially distancing and staying in, there wasn’t much we could offer to the sense of smell; but we didn’t have to give up enjoying the collections and the look of the place, even if we had to make do with pictures.

 We’re not sure what founder Humphrey Chetham (1580-1653) would have made of all this – he hasn’t posted much on social media recently – but we hope you’ll enjoy some of what’s here.